leandroagudelo189/jekyll-now/_posts/2018-04-18-Deep-Q-Learning-Implementation-part-3.md

 ---

-We start by taking a look into the kivy file where one can customize some of the environment parameters.
+We start by taking a look into the kivy file where we can customize some of the environment parameters.
 Please visit [Kivy tutorials](https://kivy.org/docs/tutorials/pong.html){:target="_blank"}. for more information.

 ```python